ICSharperNow/Devious-Bulk-Launcher/README.md

 When an account is selected within the Bulk Launcher it will launch a new instance of the Devious client passing the account/proxy/world parameters allowing it to automatically login.

-This application was created to simplify account management in a manner that is very similar to TriBot's Bulk Account Launcher.
+This utility was created to simplify account management in a manner that is very similar to TriBot's Bulk Account Launcher.

 This project by no means has any association with the Devious Client or it's creator jbx5.
 This project's intentions are to help individuals manage a vast number of accounts in an efficient manner.